German election: Afro-Germans hope for a better future – DW – 02/19/2025

 German election: Afro-Germans hope for a better futureFebruary 19, 2025

-"If these elections were actually to change anything, they'd not be allowed!" an old man yells at us.
-We are in Magdeburg, a city in eastern Germany, a few days before the German elections and several weeks after at least six people were killed and 200 got injured when a refugee of Saudi origin drove a rented car through a crowd of revelers at a Christmas market.
+"If these elections could bring about any change, they'd not be allowed!" an old man yells at DW as he walks by.

+We are in Magdeburg, a city in eastern Germany, a few days before the German elections and several weeks after at least six people were killed and 300 more injured when a refugee of Saudi origin drove a rented car through a crowd of revelers at a Christmas market.

 "The atmosphere in Magdeburg has changed.
 It's hateful."